omundy/learn-computers/topics-command-line.md

-### Creating and editing files
+## Part 4 – Running programs on the CLI

 Excellent!
-Now, in our final section, we'll create and run a Python script with Vim:
+Now, in our final section, we'll create and run a Python script with Vim. `5 min`

 ```bash
 pwd # confirm you are still in <username>/test